fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

   specifies the coordinates of the starting points and the interval lengths as in the previous item.

-In `ConleyDynamics.jl` there are three basic commands for defining a cubical complex:
+In `ConleyDynamics.jl` there are four basic commands for defining a cubical complex and working with it:

 - [`create_cubical_complex`](@ref) creates a cubical complex in the Lefschetz complex data format.
 The complex is specified via a list